microsoft/PowerToys/README.md

  - New feature added to PowerRename to allow using sequences of random characters and UUIDs when renaming files.
 Thanks [@jhirvioja](https://github.com/jhirvioja)!
  - Improvements in the Paste As JSON feature to better handle other CSV delimiters and converting from ini files.
 Thanks [@htcfreek](https://github.com/htcfreek)!
- - Bug fixes and stability
  - Fixed UI issues that were reported after upgrading to WPF UI on Color Picker and PowerToys Run.
+ - Bug fixes and stability.

 ### Advanced Paste